-Egyptian movie star and sometime producer Ahmed Zaki, renowned for his screen portrayals of Egyptian presidents Gamal Abdul Nasser and Anwar Sadat, died at age 55 on March 27 in Cairo.
+Egyptian movie star and sometime producer Ahmed Zaki, renowned in Arabic-speaking countries for his portrayals of Egyptian presidents Gamal Abdul Nasser and Muhammad Anwar el-Sadat, died at age 55 on March 27 in Cairo.

 From Egypt’s downtrodden to powerful men

 A graduate of the Cairo Higher Institute for Drama Studies and supposedly the first dark-skinned Egyptian actor to be given leading roles, Ahmed Zaki (born Ahmed Abdullrahman Zaki on Nov.
 18, 1949, in the Nile Delta city of Zagazig) often played characters representing the aspirations of “average” Egyptians, while exposing systemic government and police corruption.

 Yet he would make his mark through his incarnations of powerful Egyptian men in a couple of nationalistic political dramas: Mohamed Fadel’s Nasser 56 (1996) and Mohammed Khan’s Days of Sadat (2001).